 #4 Try traditional Czech food

-Be try to lick your chops to some of my favorite Czech goodies::
+Be try to lick your chops to some of my favorite Czech goodies:

 Řízek – ARF-my-DOG, the Czechs have their own version of schnitzel!
 The Czech schnitzel is a ½ inch slice of tenderized pork coated in flour, eggs, and breadcrumbs that is then deep-fried.

-#5 Grab Vietnamese food
+#5 Devour Vietnamese food

 ARF, Vietnamese food in Prague?
 You betcha!
 As a Native Californian, I can sniff out authentic Vietnamese food with my robust wet nose from miles away!
 So, trust me when I bark that I know my Vietnamese food like the back of my paw.
 Much to our surprise, Prague boasts some of the best pho (beef noodle soup) and bun (vermicelli) that I have ever licked our chops to.
 That’s right, it’s time to lick those noodle soup bowls clean!
 Our go-to spot is Pho Vietnam in Praha 2 (15, Anglická 529), where you can order at the counter and devour a big bowl of delectable authentic pho in a matter of minutes.